Skip Navigation

 Institute of Child Development

-The Institute of Child Development serves as a laboratory school for the Early Childhood Education Department and as a community resource for families needing a high quality early childhood center for young children 6 weeks - 5 years old.
+The Institute of Child Development serves as a laboratory school for the Early Childhood Education Department and as a community resource for OU and families in the community needing a high quality early childhood center for young children 6 weeks - 5 years old.

 The program is accredited by the National Association for the Education of Young Children and is an Oklahoma 5 Star Program.